 Premium White Chocolate

 (28% cocoa) – sugar, cocoa butter, whole milk powder, soya lecithin, natural vanilla.

 Having fond childhood memories of white chocolate (of a brand which shall remain nameless), I hoped for a similar experience.
 It started well, breaking with a good snap and initially felt smooth in the mouth.

 Sadly, this was about the best we could say for it as we found it to be a generic white chocolate without any individuality.
 It tasted foremost of milk powder and the vanilla was hard to detect.
 We both found it cloying and it left a not altogether pleasant coating around the mouth.
-The G&B bar by contrast is really great with a powerful vanilla flavour and a good texture which is not in the least bit cloying.
+The Green and Black’s bar by contrast is really great with a powerful vanilla flavour and a good texture which is not in the least bit cloying.
 4/10

 A 50g bar of Sicilian Dolceria Bonajuto 65% chocolate flavoured with cardamom winged its way to my house from London recently.
 I had heard that the chocolate was very good and I was looking forward to trying it.
 Founded in 1880 in Modica, Antica Dolceria Bonajuto is the oldest chocolate factory in Sicily.
 The chocolate was not at all what I had been expecting, which was something dense, rich and smooth.

 Dense and rich it was, but it didn’t melt in your mouth at all.
 In fact it had a surprising crunchy, sugary texture which was not too sweet despite the crystalline nature of it.
 The texture reminded CT of Kendal mint cake, only much nicer he thought and not nearly as sweet.

 Cardamom can be a tricky spice to use with chocolate.
 Too much and it becomes overpowering and slightly bitter, but if done well, it is a great combination.
 This was just about right, giving an aromatic quality which lingered on the palate after we’d eaten it.